All Products

 cnfs-nas-deployment-56dbcc7fb7-wh79z 1/1 Running 0 20m

-2. Log on to the application pod and write 50 GiB of data to the directory to which the NAS volume is mounted.
+2. Log on to the application pod and write 20 GiB of test data to the mounted directory.
+This makes the storage usage exceed the 80% threshold.

 12s Normal ExternalExpanding persistentvolumeclaim/cnfs-nas-pvc waiting for an external controller to expand this PVC